-The following table provides information as of July 31, 2020 regarding shares of common stock that may be issued under the Company's 2011 Stock Plan.
+The following table provides information as of July 31, 2022 regarding shares of common stock that may be issued under the Company's 2011 Stock Plan and 2020 Stock Plan.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (c) Equity compensation plans approved by security holders (1) 2,526,030 \$ 29.80 23,460,234 Equity compensation plans not approved by security holders: Total 2,526,030 23,460,234
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (c) Equity compensation plans approved by security holders (1) : 2,870,101 61.93 (2) 3,360,659 Equity compensation plans not approved by security holders: Total 2,870,101 3,360,659

-(1) The number of shares available under our 2011 Stock Plan increases on January 1 of each year until January 1, 2022 by up to 5% of the outstanding shares of common stock on the immediately preceding December 31.
-This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-The shares of Company common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated (other than by exercise), under the 2011 Stock Plan will be added back to the shares of stock available for issuance under the 2011 Stock Plan.
-The Company no longer makes grants under the 2006 Stock Plan, the 2009 Stock Plan or the 2010 Restricted Stock Units Plan and there are no outstanding awards thereunder.

-(2) Excludes 2,445,698 shares subject to RSUs outstanding as of July 31, 2020, as such shares have no exercise price.
+- (1) The shares of Company common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expired or are otherwise terminated (other than by exercise), under the Company's 2020 Stock Plan and 2011 Stock Plan will be added back to the shares of stock available for issuance under the Company's 2020 Stock Plan.
+The Company no longer makes grants under the 2006 Stock Plan, the 2009 Stock Plan or the 2010 Restricted Stock Units Plan and there are no outstanding awards thereunder. - (2) Excludes 2,794,395 shares subject to RSUs outstanding as of July 31, 2022, as such shares have no exercise price.